 Find part two of this article here with step-by-step guide to hosting your own Art Day.

-So, Art Day was born from those ideas and boy have they been exactly what the doctor ordered!
+So, Art Day was born from those ideas and they were exactly what the doctor ordered at that time!
 We don’t really have any rules for Art Day, other than we always plan the next month’s day during the current one.
 This keeps us from allowing life to get in the way and it becomes a priority for us.
 It is so easy to let the weeks pass by without taking time for ourselves or with our friends.

 Part two can be found here, including a step-by-step guide to organizing your own art day